-SVU will evaluate undergraduate academic credit for course equivalencies from four-year institutions and community colleges accredited by agencies recognized by the United States Department of Education.
+SVU will evaluate undergraduate academic credit for course equivalencies from four-year institutions and community colleges accredited by agencies recognized by CHEA.
 Students must request that transcripts from the accredited institutions in which they have previously attended be sent to the Student Office for evaluation.
 The procedure for course equivalence is defined in the Evaluation of Transfer Credits.
 SVU will accept a maximum of 72 credits transferred for the BSCS, BSCE and BBA programs.
 All transfer course work requires an overall grade point average of "C", 2.0 on a 4.0 scale.
 The letter grades and GPA are not transferrable.